 PUBLIC TRANSPORTATION: Take the MAX to the Crown Center stop (Pershing & Grand) or take the KC Streetcar to the Union Station stop (Pershing & Main).

-PARKING: Parking is free for the first three hours with validation in the Crown Center Shops garage, 2450 Grand Blvd., and weekend parking is free.
+PARKING: Parking is free for the first two hours with validation in the Crown Center Shops garage, 2450 Grand Blvd.
+An additional 3 free hours is available when receipts of $50 or more are presented to Customer Service, Level 2, during regular shop hours.

 PUBLIC RELATIONS CONTACT: Anne Deuschle, integrated marketing manager, 816-274-5916 or firstname.lastname@example.org